Winkk/ForgeRock/README.md

 * Go to “Services”.

 * Click “Social Authentication Implementations”.

+* If there is no such entry, click (+) Add a service, and choose a service type “Social Authentication Implementations”.

 * Fill the form “Display Names”.